freesiagaul/2024_IBM_Quantum_Challenge_Solutions/README.md

 I found out about this on the final day, and did it in 7~ hours.
 Hence, no bonus lab is included.
 However, this is all the solutions to the actual challenge.

+For Lab 3, you had the option of 4 different labs (3 of which counted for marks.)
+I did Circuit Knitting.
+Why?
+Because it's cool.
+(But mainly because I don't have to pay for access to it's functions through IBM in the future so it was the most worth it for me.
+Circuit Knitting is a creative way to simplify horrifically messy and complex quantum circuits.

+A good addendum to the circuit knitting lab is <a href="https://arxiv.org/pdf/2205.00016">this paper.</a>)

 Have fun. :)

 (I do not claim to be the official solutions for IBM Quantum, this repo is only to help out curious colleagues with my approaches.)